Lucky 13 in Paris lets Nadal tie Federer with 20 Slam titles

 "The love story that I have with this city, and with this court, is unforgettable,” Nadal said.

-He deflected a question during the on-court, post-match interview about catching Federer, saying his focus remained squarely on the French Open.
+He deflected a question during the on-court, post-match interview about catching Federer, who is 39 and sat out the U.S. Open and French Open after having two operations on his right knee.

 “(To) win here means everything to me, no?
 It's not the moment, honestly ... (to) think today about the 20th,” Nadal said.
 “Roland Garros means everything to me.
 I spent, here, the most important moments — or most of the most important moments — in my tennis career, no doubt about that.”